Wolverine (character): 1990s

 During the Fatal Attractions storyline, in X-Men #25 (October 1993), the adamantium in Wolverine's body is ripped out by Magneto, using his magnetic abilities.
 Writers Fabian Nicieza and Scott Lobdell were inspired by a suggestion of another Marvel writer, Peter David.
 The story arc reveals that Wolverine has natural bone claws, in contrast to previously established narrative continuity that his claws were entirely bionic.
 Wolverine himself is confused by this realization, and his healing factor is also greatly weakened by recovery from this extraordinary injury.
 At the conclusion of the arc, Wolverine takes a leave of absence from the X-Men.

 By the mid-1990s, Wolverine was one of Marvel's most popular characters, rivaling Spider-Man.
 In 1995, all of the X-Men related comic books were temporarily replaced by a storyline in an alternate reality, named Age of Apocalypse; the Wolverine series was renamed Weapon X. Following the return to the original timeline, a follower of Apocalypse captures Wolverine and attempts to bond adamantium to his skeleton a second time, with the goal of making him one of Apocalypse's warriors.
 Wolverine's healing factor and willpower reject the process, but the ensuing stress leads him to regress into a bestial state.
 Stick, the former mentor of Daredevil, sends Elektra to re-train Wolverine, and heal his psyche.
 For a few issues of his title, Wolverine remains in a bestial state in which he is less articulate and shrewd.
-Logan's adamantium was restored at the end of the decade in issue #145 (December 1999).
+Hama left the Wolverine series with issue #118 (November 1997), and Logan's adamantium was restored at the end of the decade in issue #145 (December 1999).